gaojun0816/nativediscloser/README.md

 + invokee_signature: signature of **Exit** method
 + invokee_static: boolean value indicates whether the **Exit** method is a static method
 + invokee_desc: if there are failures in parsing certain parts of **Exit** method, there may be some reason given here

+There will be a *performance* file generated which states the performance of the tool when analyzing the APK.
+This file contains following fields:
++ elapsed: the time used to analyze the APK in seconds.
++ analyzed_so: number of analyzed *shared library* files.
+This number should equal to the number of *\*.so* files contained in the APK but more than the *\*.result* files in the result folder.
+Since there could be *\*.so* files contained in the APK but not really used.
++ analyzed_func: number of C JNI functions analyzed.
+This number should equal to the C JNI functions that have counterpart Java native methods.
++ timeout: number of C JNI functions that are timeout when analyzing.
+As there is a time limitation for analyzing each C JNI function.